vivian556123/NeurIPS2024-CoVoMix/README.md

 The HuBERT semantic token extraction in this repository is based on the Fairseq repository by Facebook AI Research (FAIR) (https://github.com/facebookresearch/fairseq.git).
 I would like to thank the FAIR team for their open-source contributions, which have greatly supported the development of this project.

+This project uses the HiFi-GAN vocoder, which is based on the implementation provided by HiFi-GAN (https://github.com/jik876/hifi-gan).
+I would like to thank the authors for their valuable contributions and for making their work available as open-source, which has been essential to this project.

 ## 🔗 Citation